scaramangagency/craft-litespeedcache/README.md

 ## Notes

+The plugin taps into Craft's native caching functionality, so you **must** use `{% cache %}` tags so that a cache record can be found on page save.
+If you don't have a cache record for the page you're saving, the plugin doesn't know it needs to PURGE that page, so won't.

+This plugin will not be triggered at present from CraftCommerce, as the hook for page saving is different than the standard AFTER_SAVE_ELEMENT, and the class docs aren't available for Commerce 2 yet.
+The recommendation is to disable the per-URL purging until Commerce is released.

+### Cloudflare

-Due to CloudFlare being a reverse proxy, ou cannot use CloudFlare and still use per-URL purging.
+Due to CloudFlare being a reverse proxy, you cannot use CloudFlare and still use per-URL purging.
 Either do not route through CloudFlare, or just enable the global purge.

-This plugin will not be triggered at present from CraftCommerce, as the hook for page saving is different than the standard AFTER_SAVE_ELEMENT, and the class docs aren't available for Commerce 2 yet.